utkarshbh/LogMonitor/README.md

 # LogMonitor
 Simulating a monitoring system, which monitors 1000 servers.
 Each server has 2 CPUs.
-Consider a monitoring system, which monitors 1000 servers.
-Each server has 2 CPUs.
 Each server generates a log for CPU usage every minute.

 The format is like this: